Adding and editing the shapes

 You can add different shapes to your presentation by clicking from the left toolbar the shape selector icon (square and circle).
-Currently there are four default shapes (circle, square, star and diamond)
+Currently, there are seven default shapes (circle, square, star, diamond, equilateral triangle, right triangle, and hexagon).

 EDITING THE SHAPES

-- After adding a shape or multiple shapes you can edit them seperately or all at once.
-You can multi-select by keeping SHIFT-button pressed from the keyboard once clicking the shapes or dragging your mouse over all the shapes.
+- After adding a shape or multiple shapes you can edit them separately or all at once.
+You can multi-select by keeping SHIFT button pressed from the keyboard once clicking the shapes or dragging your mouse over all the shapes.

 - You can resize the shape by dragging from the corner or the side (white dots; see picture below).